banisterious/obsidian-canvas-roots/wiki-content/Geographic-Features.md

 ### Custom Maps Gallery

-The gallery displays thumbnail previews of all map notes in your vault (notes with `type: map` frontmatter).
+The gallery displays thumbnail previews of all map notes in your vault (notes with `cr_type: map` frontmatter).

 **Thumbnail display:**
 - Image preview (~150×100px) with the map image